open-telemetry/opentelemetry-specification/specification/trace/api.md

 with the same key as an existing attribute SHOULD overwrite the existing attribute's value.

-Attribute values expressing a numerical value of zero or an empty string are considered meaningful and MUST be stored and passed on to span processors / exporters.
+Attribute values expressing a numerical value of zero, an empty string, or an empty array are considered meaningful and MUST be stored and passed on to span processors / exporters.
 Attribute values of `null` are considered to be not set and get discarded as if that `SetAttribute` call had never been made.